David Clevenger President

 That experience had a profound impact on Jim and served as the motivation for Jim to pledge to assist Kid’s Wish Network in carrying out their mission following Melissa’s death.

 In 2008, he decided he wanted to do something to help other families going through similar situations.
 The result was the birth of the Melissa Mai Memorial Golf Scramble.
-Each year this event raises thousands of dollars for Kid’s Wish Network.
+To date, the event has raised thousands of dollars Kid’s Wish Network.

 In 2007, life took another turn when Jim was diagnosed with Parkinson’s disease.
 The effects of the disease are heightened when subjected to stressful situations.
 Therefore, the family took this opportunity to re-evaluate roles and to make the decision that the priority must be on maintaining the family’s quality of life.